 As you see, there are significant limitations.
-So, you might ask what for would anyone use it at all?
-The short answer is: it is for low budget needs, regarding to the fact that SQL Server Express is completely free to download, distribute and use.
+So, you might ask, what would anyone use at all?

-Therefore, you need to consider things carefully before making decision to choose SQL Server Express as a MySQL replacement.
+Therefore, you need to consider things carefully before choosing SQL Server Express as a MySQL replacement.

-A typical SQLite database is contained on a single file on the disk storage with all the database objects (tables, views, triggers, etc.) included in that file.
+A typical SQLite database is contained in a single file on the disk storage with all the database objects (tables, views, triggers, etc.) included.

-Another big disadvantage of SQLite is its handling of writes operations.
+Another significant disadvantage of SQLite is its handling of writing operations.
 SQLite is only able to handle one connection.
-This can be a major bottleneck for applications that require concurrency.
+This can be a substantial bottleneck for applications that require concurrency.

 So, as is with many other IT solutions, the most popular choice is not always the best choice.
-You need to choose the one which best fits your needs.
+Instead, you need to choose the one which best fits your needs.

-We hope this article has helped you by providing a thorough description of each of the aforementioned databases which can help you in making an informed decision.
+We hope this article has helped you by providing a thorough description of each of the databases mentioned above, which can help you make an informed decision.

-Know of any other free RDBMS replacements for MySQL that you think should have made the list?
-Make your case in the comments below.
+Do you know of any other free RDBMS replacements for MySQL that you think should have made a list?
+Then, make your case in the comments below.